 On May 25, 2018 Europe’s GDPR law shook the world.
 This law was the biggest of its kind to give consumers power over their own data.
 Specifically, the law requires that companies make it easy for consumers to view, access, alter, or delete their data from companies at any time.
 At first, this scared marketers.
 Now, 60% of companies are embracing GDPR as an opportunity to improve privacy, security & data management for new business models.

 Similarly, U.S. companies are now preparing for the CCPA.
 Like many marketers did in Europe, U.S. marketers are taking a hard look at their data: how it’s collected, why they need it, and where it’s stored.
 We’re not saying data audits are easy, but they’re necessary.
 Especially when the long-term result is building trust with customers and in some cases, avoiding massive CCPA fines.
-For specific tips on building trust in the CCPA era, be sure to check out our ebook on navigating the new law as a marketer.

 Agile Marketing Adoption Is Increasing

 The word “agile” is thrown around in the tech industry a lot.
 Recently, it’s been popping up in MarTech, too.
 But what does it mean?
 Agile marketing breaks down team silos in favor of focusing on high value projects collectively.
 The result?
-Different areas of expertise are shared throughout the duration of a project—ensuring the ability to improve the results over time (rather than waiting until the end of a project’s completion for feedback.
+Different areas of expertise are shared throughout the duration of a project — ensuring the ability to improve the results over time (rather than waiting until the end of a project’s completion for feedback.
 In short, it is an approach that encourages collaboration and regular iteration to drive better results.

 According to a 2018 survey by Kapost, 37% of businesses have already adopted agile marketing, and another 50% said they haven’t yet become agile, but expect to be soon.
 As agile marketing becomes more prevalent, a larger problem will be addressed: data silos.
 For teams to truly be collaborative, they need access to the same baseline information.
-Before integrating your teams, make sure to explore strategies (like data orchestration) to merge your data so teams who are collaborating don’t duplicate their efforts or reach out to potential customers who have opted-out.
+Before integrating your teams, make sure to explore strategies to merge your data so teams who are collaborating don’t duplicate their efforts or reach out to potential customers who have opted-out.